containers/podman-desktop/README.md

 ## Overview

-Podman Desktop is a graphical interface that enables seamless development with containers and Kubernetes.
+Podman Desktop is a graphical interface that enables application developers to seamlessly work with containers and Kubernetes.

+Podman Desktop installs, configures and keeps Podman up to date on your local environment.
+It provides a system tray, to check status and interact with your container engine without losing focus from other tasks.
+The desktop application provides a dashboard to interact with containers, images, pods and volumes but also configures your environment with your OCI registries and network settings.
+Podman Desktop also provides capabilities to connect and deploy pods to Kubernetes environments.

-Podman Desktop supports [multiple container engines](#multiple-container-engine-support), pick your favourite one and use the tool!
+Podman Desktop also supports [multiple container engines](#multiple-container-engine-support), pick your favourite one and use the tool!

+## Download

+Check the downloads page on [podman-desktop.io/downloads](https://podman-desktop.io/downloads).

 #### Containers and pods dashboard
 * Build, run, manage, and debug both containers and pods